 Some cookers will come with a gasket that goes along the inside of the lid to assure a tight fit, but some are designed to operate without this.
 Gaskets are probably the most frequently requested replacement part.
 Of course a pressure cooker with a timer is also a good idea, although if you're diligent, using any other timer in the kitchen can suffice.

 A Few Tips On Using a Pressure Cooker

 The manual you receive when purchasing a pressure cooker will cover all the details on how to use it.
-I will include links to many of the most popular models on the market for online access to the manuals.

 How to Use a Pressure Cooker: The Basics